Volkswagen Golf R review

 At the back, you’ll spot LED light clusters and quad exhausts, which are probablt the biggest giveaway to the R's performance.
 The optional 19-inch alloy wheels add an aggressive look and, combined with the 15mm lower ride height, they contribute to the Golf R’s purposeful look.

 The cabin blends the sporty feel of a hot hatch with the swish ambience of an upmarket executive car.
 The standard Golf’s superb dash is complemented by a gloss black centre console and carbon-look decorative trim.
 Sports seats and aluminium pedals come as standard, while the classy and sporty multifunction wheel and first-rate switchgear make everything you touch feel suitably special for a £30k car.

 Perhaps the best thing about the Golf R is that it lets you use all of its performance.
-If the front tyres slip, the new 4MOTION all-wheel-drive system can send virtually all of the engine’s power to the rear end in a fraction of a second.
-Whereas a high-powered front-drive car such as the SEAT Leon Cupra would be left floundering with its traction control light flickering, on a drag-race start the Golf simply digs all four tyres into the Tarmac, grips and goes.
+If the front tyres slip, the 4MOTION all-wheel-drive system can send virtually all of the engine’s power to the rear end in a fraction of a second.
+Whereas a high-powered front-drive car such as the SEAT Leon Cupra would be left floundering with its traction control light flickering, on a drag-race start the Golf simply digs all four tyres into the tarmac, grips and goes.

-On the road the new R feels effortlessly quick, with the added reassurance of its all-wheel drive allowing you to exploit all the available performance.
+On the road the new R feels effortlessly quick, with the added reassurance of its all-wheel drive allowing you to exploit all of the available performance.
 There’s loads of grip, traction is excellent and, unlike front-wheel-drive rivals, you won’t find yourself troubling the traction control very often.

 Yet for all its extra poise, the Golf R feels very much like a GTI, with the same precise turn-in, composed body control and nicely weighted responses on the road.